We Tested ClockShark vs. QuickBooks Time. Here are the Results.

 ClockShark vs. QuickBooks Time: Pricing Sum Up

-It seems that ClockSharks offers more tracking and management features and functionalities at entry-level pricing packages and more affordable rates.
+It seems that ClockSharks offers more tracking and management features and functionalities at entry-level pricing packages.
 The major downside to the QuickBooks Time entry package is that it doesn’t include geofencing and all the related functionalities, so businesses looking for this core GPS tracking feature will have to choose the Elite plan.

 As for the mileage tracking, that is QuickBooks Time’s advantage over ClockShark it is also included in the Elite Plan, starting at $40 plus $10, which is pricey.
 There are more affordable software solutions that offer a similar set of features.
 For comparison, Timeero’s most popular Pro plan includes all the essential GPS time, location, and mileage tracking features, including geofencing.
 The pricing starts at $8 per user, with no monthly fees.

-ClockShark vs. QuickBooks Time: Which App Should I Choose for My Business?
+ClockShark vs. QuickBooks Time (now QuickBooks Workforce): Which App Should I Choose for My Business?

 However, choosing between the two depends on your business's specific needs.
 Make sure to consider pricing, user-friendliness, and customer support before deciding.
 Also, don't forget to read user reviews to learn about their customers' experience.